-To date, these efforts have resulted in over 500 Leadership Alliance Doctoral Scholars, each of whom is an alumna or alumnus of a Leadership Alliance program and has obtained a PhD or MD-PhD.
+To date, these efforts have resulted in over 900 Leadership Alliance Doctoral Scholars. each of whom is an alumna or alumnus of a Leadership Alliance program and has obtained a PhD or MD-PhD.
 These outcomes are due in no small part to the role of mentors in the SR-EIP.
 Evaluations of our programs bear this connection out.
-In 2018, 94 percent of SR-EIP participants found that the program was "very useful" in increasing their self-efficacy as researchers.
+In 2022, almost 90 percent of SR-EIP participants found that the program was "extremely useful" or "very useful" in increasing their self-confidence as a researcher (84 percent) and ability to work independently (85 percent).
 Participants were also asked to rate their mentors across 17 individual indicators.
-Mentors were consistently rated as "excellent" or "good" across all categories, from "being available to discuss and respond to questions about your research" (91 percent) and "offering guidance and advice on your research" (91 percent) to "valuing" your input" (91 percent) and "making you feel like an integral part of the research project" (90 percent).
+Mentors were consistently rated as "excellent" or "good" across all categories, from "being available to discuss and respond to questions about your research" (90 percent) and "offering guidance and advice on your research" (89 percent) to "valuing your input" (91 percent) and "making you feel like an integral part of the research project" (89 percent).
 These ratings reflect the effective mentoring behaviors that have contributed to making SR-EIP as valuable as it is to its participants.
 This guide compiles mentoring resources to support Leadership Alliance mentors in their efforts to optimize their relationships with diverse scholars.